-Dear Representative Fischbach,
+Dear Senator Cruz,

-I am writing to you again on behalf of the members of the Fraternal Order of Police to ask that you cosponsor H.R.
-82, the "Social Security Fairness Act."
+I am writing to you again on behalf of the members of the Fraternal Order of Police to ask that you cosponsor S.597, the "Social Security Fairness Act."
 This legislation is a top priority of the FOP.

-The bill was reintroduced in this Congress by Representative Garret N. Graves (R-LA) and Abigail A. Spanberger (D-VA).
-This bipartisan legislation has the support of more than 300 Members of the House, including 94% of Democrats and 44% of Republicans-which may make it the bill with the most bipartisan support in the House.
+The bill was reintroduced in this Congress by Senators Sherrod C. Brown (D-OH) and Susan M. Collins (R-ME).
+This bipartisan legislation has the support of more than 300 Members of the House, and 52 Members of the Senate.

-The legislation would repeal the Windfall Elimination Provision (WEP) and Government Pension Offset (GPO) in current Social Security law, two provisions of the Social Security Act that unfairly reduces or eliminates the Social Security benefits for millions of Americans who have devoted much of their careers to public service.
+The legislation would repeal the Windfall Elimination Provision (WEP) and Government Pension Offset (GPO) in current Social Security law; two provisions of the Social Security Act that unfairly reduce or eliminate the Social Security benefits for millions of Americans who have devoted much of their careers to public service.
 On 20 November, the House Ways and Means Committee held a field hearing, entitled "Social Security's Disservice to Public Servants: How the Windfall Elimination Provision and Government Pension Offset Mistreat Government Workers."
-During this hearing, retired government employees from across the country testified about how these provisions severely damaged their finances and jeopardized their retirements.
+During this hearing, retired government employees from across the country testified about how these provisions severely damage their finances and jeopardize their retirements.

 We believe that this is an issue of fairness.
 When the WEP was enacted in 1983, its stated purpose was to remove a "windfall" for persons who spent some time in jobs not covered by Social Security and who also worked other jobs where they paid Social Security taxes long enough to qualify for retirement benefits.
 This provision has created a very real inequity for many public employees, particularly law enforcement officers, who retire earlier than other government employees and often begin second careers which require them to pay into the Social Security system.
-Law enforcement officers who had second careers face as much as a 60% cut to their Social Security benefits.
+Law enforcement officers, who had second careers face as much as a 60% cut to their Social Security benefits.
 This is a reduction of a benefit to which they are entitled because they paid into the system, not an adjustment for a "windfall."